Earn rewards with your orders using Dream Points!

 Health

-Another reason to consider wool products is health.
+Another reason to consider wool products is your health.

 Depending on what a product is made from, you the consumer may be making up for the discount with your health.
 That super soft, fluffy blanket you snuggle up in could be shedding chemicals all over your home.